bradfordjohnson/tidytuesday/README.md

 ## Visuals

-Check out my visuals from each year below:
+Explore my weekly visualizations from each year below:

 | Year                   |
 |------------------------|